laqme/koitieq/_chapters/01-hia.md

 > <audio controls><source src="../assets/audio/alisi.ogg"></audio>
 {: style="line-height:1.3;margin:2em 3em;"}

-Toaq exists at the intersection of human languages like English and formal languages like Prolog, and may be analyzed using tools from either world.
+Toaq exists at the intersection of human languages and formal languages, and may be analyzed using tools from either world.
 This textbook sets out to teach Toaq more or less as though it were a natural, human language.
 The main parts of the text stay friendly, and focus on helping you understand and communicate in Toaq.

 From time to time, there will be "asides," in colored boxes, explaining what is really going on behind the scenes, but these are merely supplemental to the main texts and explanations in the book.
 You will encounter the following kinds of asides: